freqtrade/freqtrade/docs/bot-optimization.md

 Feel free to use any of them as inspiration for your own strategies.
 We're happy to accept Pull Requests containing new Strategies to that repo.

+We also got a *strategy-sharing* channel in our [Slack community](https://join.slack.com/t/highfrequencybot/shared_invite/enQtMjQ5NTM0OTYzMzY3LWMxYzE3M2MxNDdjMGM3ZTYwNzFjMGIwZGRjNTc3ZGU3MGE3NzdmZGMwNmU3NDM5ZTNmM2Y3NjRiNzk4NmM4OGE) which is a great place to get and/or share ideas.

 ## Next step

-Now you have a perfect strategy you probably want to backtesting it.
+Now you have a perfect strategy you probably want to backtest it.
 Your next step is to learn [How to use the Backtesting](https://github.com/freqtrade/freqtrade/blob/develop/docs/backtesting.md).